Pluripotential Homotopy Theory: Wedge products

 To explain the proof of \Cref{thm: model cat cbba}, we first look at some particular examples of cofibrations, which are the bigraded versions of Hirsch extensions (c.f. \cite{GM13})

 \begin{definition} Let $A$ be a cbba.
 A (bigraded) \textbf{Hirsch extension} of $A$ is an inclusion

-where $V=V^k=\bigoplus_{p+q=k}V^{p,q}$ is a bigraded vector space concentrated in a single total degree $k$ and the bigraded algebra on the right is equipped with a differential making the inclusion into a map of cbba's. \end{definition} Note that by the Leibniz-rule, the differential on the right hand side is determined by the map $d:V\rightarrow\ker d|_A$ (of degree $(1,0)+(0,1)$).
-If $A\in \R\cbba$ was equipped with a real structure, by Hirsch extension we mean the same as above, while also requiring that $A\otimes \Lambda V$ is equipped with an involution extending that on $A$ and fixing $V$.
+where $V=V^k=\bigoplus_{p+q=k}V^{p,q}$ is a bigraded vector space concentrated in a single total degree $k$ and the bigraded algebra on the right is equipped with a differential that makes the inclusion into a map of cbba's and restricts to a linear map $d:V\rightarrow\ker d|_A$ of degree $(1,0)+(0,1)$. \end{definition} If $A\in \R\cbba$ was equipped with a real structure, by Hirsch extension we mean the same as above, while also requiring that $A\otimes \Lambda V$ is equipped with an involution extending that on $A$ and fixing $V$.